Co-Parenting A Dog After A Break-Up

 Even if the relationship didn’t end amicably, that’s not your four-legged friend’s fault and co-parenting can only work if you’re both willing to put your differences to the side.
 Being co-operative about all of the above pointers, and remembering that you both want the best for your pooch, can make the entire co-parenting experience an enriching and positive one.
 It can be a wonderful way of learning to be more considerate and enhance your negotiation skills too!

 Pets teach us so much about ourselves already, a split custody arrangement could potentially be yet another bonus to the never-ending joy of being a pet parent.

-But remember, if co-parenting isn’t working, always be honest as quickly as possible and work out what the best thing to do next for your pet is together…
+But remember, if co-parenting a dog isn’t working, always be honest as quickly as possible and work out what the best thing to do next for your pet is together…